exostin/Exostin/README.md

-Starred repositories tell more about a person, than their readme  - change my mind 😌
+Starred repositories tell more about a person, than their profile's readme - change my mind 😌